On notions of compactness, object classifiers and weak Tarski universes: Object classifiers and weak Tarski universes

-We conclude by commenting briefly on the relevance of these results for Homotopy Type Theory.
-Let $\mathcal{C}$ be a presentable quasi-category and let $\mathbf{C}$ be a small simplicial category with a set $T$ of arrows in $\mathrm{sPsh}(\mathbf{C})$ such that the localization $\mathbb{M}:=\mathcal{L}_T\mathrm{sPsh}(\mathbf{C})_{\mathrm{inj}}$ presents $\mathcal{M}$.
-Then $\mathbb{M}$ is a type theoretic model category as shown in \cite[Section 7]{gepnerkock}.
-Shulman recently has shown in \cite{shulmanuniverses} (among other results) that this presentation $\mathbb{M}$ in fact is a type theoretic model topos, and hence exhibits an infinite sequence of univalent strict Tarski universes whenever $\mathcal{M}$ is an $\infty$-topos.
-In fact it is reasonable to assume that in this case the object classifiers in $\mathcal{M}$ at least yield univalent weak Tarski universes as claimed in the Introduction of \cite{gepnerkock}.
-Here, by ``weak Tarski universe'' we understand an inaccessible cardinal $\kappa$ together with a fibration that is weakly universal for the class of $\kappa$-small fibrations.
-Weak universality of a fibration $p\colon E\twoheadrightarrow B$ for a class $S$ of fibrations in turn means that $p$ is univalent and that for all fibrations $q\colon X\twoheadrightarrow Y$ in $S$ there is a map $w\colon X\rightarrow B$ such that $q$ is the homotopy pullback of $p$ along $w$.
-Clearly, every univalent strictly universal fibration is a weakly universal fibration for the same class of maps whenenever the model category is right proper.
+We conclude with a comment on the relevance of these results for the $(\infty,1)$-categorical semantics of Homotopy Type Theory.
+Let $\mathcal{M}$ be an $\infty$-topos and let $\mathbf{C}$ be a small simplicial category with a set $T$ of arrows in $\mathrm{sPsh}(\mathbf{C})$ such that the localization $\mathbf{sPsh}(\mathbf{C})_{\mathrm{inj}}\rightarrow\mathcal{L}_T\mathbf{sPsh}(\mathbf{C})_{\mathrm{inj}}$ is left exact and presents $\mathcal{M}$.
+Then $\mathbb{M}:=\mathcal{L}_T\mathbf{sPsh}(\mathbf{C})_{\mathrm{inj}}$ is a type theoretic model category as shown in \cite[Section 7]{gepnerkock}.
+Shulman recently has shown in \cite{shulmanuniverses} (among other results) that this presentation $\mathbb{M}$ in fact can be enhanced to a type theoretic model \emph{topos}, and hence exhibits an infinite sequence of categorical models of univalent strict Tarski universes.
+Furthermore, as for example stated in the Introduction of \cite{gepnerkock}, it is somewhat folklore to assume that these categorical models of universes are object classifiers in $\mathcal{M}$, and that more generally the object classifiers in $\mathcal{M}$ correspond to categorical models for univalent weak Tarski universes in $\mathbb{M}$.
+Here, by a categorical model of a weak Tarski universe we understand a regular (or potentially more specific) cardinal $\kappa$ together with a fibration that is weakly universal for the class of $\kappa$-small fibrations.
+Weak universality of a fibration $p\colon E\twoheadrightarrow B$ for a class $S$ of fibrations in turn means that $p$ is contained in $S$, that it is univalent, and that for all fibrations $q\colon X\twoheadrightarrow Y$ in $S$ there is a map $w\colon X\rightarrow B$ such that $q$ is the homotopy pullback of $p$ along $w$.
+Clearly, every univalent strictly universal fibration is a weakly universal fibration for the same class of maps whenever the model category $\mathbb{M}$ is right proper.